-As noted above, statutory rape is prosecuted under South Carolina's criminal sexual conduct laws.
+Like many states, South Carolina's law doesn't use the term "statutory rape."
+Rather, these age-based crimes are prosecuted as criminal sexual conduct with a minor.
 Penalties depend on the age of the parties and the type of sexual contact that occurred, as described below.

 South Carolina law divides criminal sexual conduct involving minors into three degrees, all of which are felonies.
 This article will also discuss a related offense—sexual battery with a student.